-You can define individual signal receivers, or create one big one for all event types, which ever you prefer.
+You can define individual signal receivers, or create one big one for all event types, whichever you prefer.
 You can even handle the same event in multiple receivers, if that makes your code cleaner.
 These signal receiver functions are documented in more detail below.

-Note that your tracking signal receiver(s) will be called for all tracking webhook types you've enabled at your ESP, so you should always check the event_type as shown in the examples above to ensure you're processing the expected events.
+Note that your tracking signal receiver(s) will be called for all tracking webhook types you've enabled at your ESP, so you should always check the event_type as shown in the examples above to ensure you're processing the expected events class anymail.signals.AnymailTrackingEvent